 The following specifications pertain both to personal data relating to a data subject that are collected from the data subject (Article 13) and to personal data that have not been obtained from the data subject (Article 14).

 The personal data provided by you are processed for the purpose of handling your registration, your request, and your access according to the applicable archival regulations and for statistical purposes.
-The legal basis for processing the data from your registration and from your request for access is Article 6, paragraph 1, point b GDPR (performance of a contract or steps prior to entering into a contract).
+The legal basis for processing the data from your registration and from your request for access or an access form is Article 6, paragraph 1, point b GDPR (performance of a contract or steps prior to entering into a contract).

 The controllers processing the personal data from registrations, user accounts, and memo lists can be found here.